TeamLe-Shop/zordzman-plus-plus/README.md

 =========

 It uses SDL, SDL_Image and OpenGL for about everything right now.
-It also uses cJson for parsing JSON.
-See cJson on sourceforge: http://sourceforge.net/projects/cjson/
+It also uses [json11](https://github.com/dropbox/json11) for parsing JSON.

-The source code of cJson in zordzman is located in the src/json/ directory.

 We are using SDL_Net for networking.